Nacho114/swissdef-template/static/markdown/products/philips_hs1_electrodes/info_en.md

 - Specifically designed for the Philips HeartStart HS-1 Defibrillator.
 - Cartridge-based system simplifies preparation for use and activation.
 - Tailored instructions enhance the rescuer's ability to provide prompt and correct aid.
+- Adult Electrode Set: Durability of 2 years.
+The pads contain a conductive gel that helps them adhere to the skin, ensuring proper conduction of the shock and providing protection to the skin.
+The gel expires after 2 years, making it essential to replace the pads before their expiration date.